 Training a dog can be time consuming.
 You'll need to have patience and develop skills of understanding that as much as we like to humanise our pets, they are still pets at the end of the day.

 You might seek professional help from dog trainers to instil some obedience.
 This could cost more time and money.
+Get help from dog trainers if you are struggling with a disobedient dog.

 You may have to forego that precious rug you brought back from India.
 Dogs will have accidents, every now and then they will remind you that they are still dogs and if left unattended, will proceed to empty the trash bag in the kitchen, chew through the bean bag, eat all your Easter eggs including the foil. *Chocolate is bad for dogs, so here is a list of foods that can be toxic to dogs from Battersea Dogs & Cats Home.